John Keells Holdings

-John Keells Holdings PLC (JKH) is one of the largest conglomerate companies in Sri Lanka.
-From managing hotels and resorts in Sri Lanka and the Maldives to providing port, marine fuel and logistics services to IT solutions, manufacturing of food and beverages to running a chain of supermarkets, tea broking to stock broking, life insurance and banking to real estate, the Group of companies has made its presence felt in virtually every major sphere of the economy.
+John Keells Holdings PLC (JKH) is a Sri Lankan multinational conglomerate company.
+It has business interests in hotels and resorts management, port, marine fuel and logistics services, IT services, manufacturing of food and beverages, supermarkets, tea, stock broking, life insurance, banking, and real estate.

 JKH is a full member of the World Economic Forum and has issued Global Depository Receipts on the Luxembourg Stock Exchange, and was the first Sri Lankan company to be listed overseas.
-As a Member of the Global Compact – the United Nations-sponsored international corporate citizenship initiative, JKH is also committed to sustainable development and greater social responsibility, in a multi-stakeholder context.
-Keells continues its position as the most valuable company in Sri Lanka since the 1980s.
+Keells is reportedly the most valuable company in Sri Lanka since the 1980s.

 History

 Edwin and George John founded John Keells in the 1870s.
 They incorporated the company in Colombo, Ceylon with the name E.John & Co.
-In 1960 they changed the name to John Keells.
 It was initially set up as a manufacturer of tea and essential foods.
 In 1948 E. John & Co. merged with two UK based companies including Thompson and White & Co.
 Ltd.

+In 1960, it merged with yet another broking company, Keells & Waldock.
+The merged entity was known as John Keells Thompson White Ltd.

+During the 1970s, John Keells diversified by acquiring Walkers Ltd, a tour operator and Mackinnon’s Group which had interests in shipping.

 During the 1970s and 1980s, the company mainly focussed on new opportunities in the tourist industry.

 In 1986, the name was changed again, from John Keells Ltd to John Keells Holdings Ltd. In 1986/87 John Keells went public.

+John Keells Limited remains today as the business within John Keells Holdings, and is the prominent company in the Sri Lankan tea sector, operates a tea auction system where tea is sold to various buyers.